markusantonwolf/ta-youtube/README.md

 # **TA-YouTube** - mobile first video wrapper with aspect ratio

-**A light-weight, responsive and mobile first YouTube / Vimeo video wrapper with auto playback and aspect ratio for the video player.**
+**A light-weight, responsive and mobile first YouTube / Vimeo video wrapper with auto playback and aspect ratio for the video player.
+Runs with Alpine.js V2 and Alpine.js V3**

 ## Demos, Documentation and Examples